benwilcock/spring-rsocket-demo/docs/rsocket-to-spring.md

 ```

 > **Note:**
 > You can view all your background processes at any time by typing `jobs` at the prompt.
-You can bring any background process to the foreground using `fg %<job number>`.
+You can bring any background process to the foreground using `fg %n` where `n` is the job number.

 ### Step 3: Send A Command To The Server With The RSocket CLI